With a flood of information online claiming the solution for beautiful, healthy hair, it’s important to focus on the science.

 - Experienced in dealing with afro hair conditions

-- Keen to re-address how healthy hair is represented in society and encourage educating how hair and scalp health can be impacted.
+- Keen to re-address how healthy hair is represented in society and encourage education on how hair and scalp health can be impacted.

 - Has delivered several lectures on hair and scalp health.